How is intussusception treated?

 If a barium or air contrast enema does not work, your doctor will recommend surgery as the next step.

-Why choose Children's Hospital Colorado for your child's intussusception?
+Why choose Children's Colorado for your child's intussusception?

-Surgeons in the Pediatric Surgery Division at Children's Hospital Colorado are board-certified.
+Surgeons in the Pediatric Surgery Program at Children's Colorado are board-certified.
 We offer leading treatments for babies, infants, children and teens.
 Our surgeons are specially trained and experienced in the surgical care of kids.